 - Remove the old package for every user on the system before you install the new package.

-The information in the topic Troubleshooting packaging, deployment, and query of Windows Store apps helps you troubleshoot common problems you might encounter when installing apps from the Windows Store, whether by using Intune, or by any other means.
+The information in the topic Troubleshooting packaging, deployment, and query of Microsoft Store apps helps you troubleshoot common problems you might encounter when installing apps from the Microsoft Store, whether by using Intune, or by any other means.

 Troubleshooting app deployment to PCs managed by the Intune software client

 To help you troubleshoot problems deploying apps to the PCs managed by the Intune software client, you can look a the following two log files:

 Additionally, if you need to open a support case for Intune, it will be helpful to also send these logs to Microsoft.

 If this troubleshooting information didn't help you, contact Microsoft Support as described in How to get support for Microsoft Intune.